 with many pulsed power sources built up to 2006.

-MIG welds I produced in 1965 and the MIG welds I produce forty years later with
+MIG welds I produced in 1960 and the MIG welds I will produce for companies in 2015 with

 For over ninety nine percent of conventional manual and robot MIG welds

-on carbon steel applications > 4 mm, you simply do not require an intelligent
+on carbon or low alloy steel applications > 4 mm, you simply do not require a sol called Intelligent

 MIG equipment I have always utilized, was not electronically "intelligent",

-intelligent" and trained to make optimum welds with out playing with
+Intelligent" .
+These people were nd trained to make optimum MIG or Flux Cored welds with out playing around with

 controls and using unsophisticated MIG equipment.

-traditional MIG equipment I have utilized for decades did have an unusual 50 year
+traditional MIG equipment I have utilized for 50 pluse years did have an unusual 50 year

 old electrical attribute common to all CV equipment.
 During the weld the CV MIG

-power source instantly responds and makes a controlled current correction for
+power source thanks to an optimum slope out put, instantly responds and makes a controlled current correction for

 the wire stick-out changes, (arc length variations).